Native American language

 Siberian language, or else it could have been a Russian corruption of the Aleut word for "community," allithuh.

-but today most of the people also refer to themselves as Aleut.
+Today, however, most of the people also refer to themselves as Aleut.

 What about "Eskimos"?
 Is that an offensive word or not?

 It depends who you ask.
 Some Arctic Native people consider it insulting, while others use it themselves.
 Most Aleut people